soulwire/Makisu/README.md

 Check out the [demo](http://soulwire.github.com/Makisu/) _(you'll need a CSS 3D capable browser, such as [Chrome](www.google.com/chrome).)_

+A current list of supported browsers can be found [here](http://caniuse.com/#search=3d%20transform).

 #### Example usage

 Use it like any regular jQuery plugin: